 You can reference Notion Pages via Notion AI when composing an email.
 It will reference the Notion page and compose your email based on the contents of the page.

-Notion Mail is currently included with your existing Notion Plan (although AI usage is restricted and you'll be prompted to upgrade after some time).
+Notion Mail is currently included with your existing Notion Plan (although AI usage is restricted and you'll be prompted to upgrade).

 You are able to use Notion AI to reference your Notion pages when composing an email (in other words, Notion AI can write your email using context from a Notion page).
 That is the extent of the available integration at the moment.
 There are no current integrations with Notion Databases.